colin-gourlay/sundown-sessions/src/content/releases/v/voice-of-the-beehive/honey-lingers/index.md

 ---
 ## About

-Honey Lingers is the second studio album by Anglo-American indie pop band Voice of the Beehive, released on London Records in 1991.
+The single 'I Think I Love You' reached number 25 on the UK Singles Chart.

 The band, fronted by sisters Tracey and Melissa Belland, continued the jangly, harmonised guitar pop of their debut Let It Bee (1988).
-The single 'I Think I Love You' reached number 25 on the UK Singles Chart.